Parameter Estimation with Increased Precision for Elliptic and Hypo-elliptic Diffusions: Introduction

-Our main contributions can be summarised as follows: \begin{itemize} \item[(a)] In the hypo-elliptic case we propose a new weak second order sampling scheme.
+Our main contributions can be summarised as follows: \begin{description} \item[(a)] In the hypo-elliptic case we propose a new weak second order sampling scheme.
 The scheme is explicit as one can produce SDE sample paths by generating Gaussian variates.
 A related weak second order scheme is also put forward for the elliptic case. \item[(b)] The above sampling scheme possess, in general, an intractable transition density due to involvement of polynomials of Gaussian variates.
-We derive a closed-form \emph{small time density expansion} of the scheme by making use of tools from Malliavin calculus. \item[(c)] In the high-frequency regime, we select appropriate high order terms from the small time density expansion to develop our contrast function.
-We then prove a joint CLT for the deduced parameter estimates under $\Delta_n = o (n^{-1/3})$, which is the largest step-size permitted in the hypo-elliptic case to the best of our knowledge. \item[(d)] In the low-frequency regime, we choose particular high order terms from the small time density expansion to develop our local weak third order transition density scheme.
+We derive a closed-form \emph{small time density expansion} of the scheme by making use of tools from Malliavin calculus. \item[(c)] In the high-frequency regime, we develop our contrast function by selecting appropriate high order terms from the density expansion.
+We then prove a joint CLT for the deduced parameter estimates under $\Delta_n = o (n^{-1/3})$, which is the largest step-size permitted in the hypo-elliptic case to the best of our knowledge.
+In particular, a main improvement by the new estimator -- when compared with the existing estimator satisfying the CLT under $\Delta_n = o(n^{-1/2})$ -- is observed in the estimation of diffusion parameter $\sigma$. \item[(d)] In the low-frequency regime, we choose particular high order terms from the small time density expansion to develop our local weak third order transition density scheme.
 We then study the use of the developed scheme in the practical setting where its density is iteratively applied with user-specified steps of size $\delta= \Delta/M$, $M\ge 1$, to cover fixed inter-observation times of length $\Delta$.
-We prove that the induced bias is $\mathcal{O} (M^{-2})$.
-A similar analysis for the case of hypo-elliptic SDEs is challenging and is left for future work. \item[(e)] We show numerical examples illustrating the benefits of the new schemes in applications with hypo-elliptic SDEs in the high-frequency regime.
-In the context of Bayesian data augmentation, in the low-frequency regime, we apply the sampling scheme to an elliptic model and observe that the bias in the induced posterior is reduced when comparing with the Euler-Maruyama scheme. \end{itemize} The remaining part of the paper is organised as follows.
-Section \ref{sec:scheme} puts forward our sampling schemes for elliptic and hypo-elliptic SDEs, characterised by weak second order convergence.
+We prove that the induced bias is $\mathcal{O} (M^{-2})$ for elliptic SDEs. \item[(e)] We show numerical examples illustrating the benefits of the new schemes in applications with hypo-elliptic SDEs in the high-frequency regime.
+In the context of Bayesian data augmentation, in the low-frequency regime, we apply the sampling scheme to an elliptic model and observe that the bias in the induced posterior is reduced when comparing with the Euler-Maruyama scheme. \end{description} The remaining part of the paper is organised as follows.
+Section \ref{sec:scheme} puts forward our sampling schemes for elliptic and hypo-elliptic SDEs.
 Section \ref{sec:density_scheme} derives the closed-form small time density expansion for the sampling scheme.
 Section \ref{sec:main} provides a collection of analytical results for parameter inference carried out via appropriate choice of high order terms from the developed density expansion, both in the high and low-frequency regimes.
 Section \ref{sec:sim_study} provides numerical experiments related to the analytic results.
-Section \ref{sec:conclusions} concludes our work. \\
+Section \ref{sec:conclusions} concludes our work. \\[-0.2cm]

 \textbf{Notation.} We define:

 We set $V_R= V_R(x , \sigma) = \big[ V_{R,1}(x, \sigma),\ldots, V_{R, d_R}(x, \sigma) \big]\in \mathbb{R}^{d_R\times d_R}$, and define: